Options for Breast Cancer Screening

 Mammography Breast Cancer Screening

-Mammography is today the most reliable way of breast cancer screening today.
+Mammography is today the most reliable way of breast cancer screening in Singapore.
 Women aged 40 – 49 are recommended to go for mammography screening once a year, and women above 50 should go for one once every 2 years.

 DIY Breast Self-Examination